 Leg Amputation Can Be Avoided in PAD Patients

-There are more than 150,000 amputations performed in the US annually involving toes, legs and feet due to advanced peripheral artery disease (PAD).
-The good news is there are treatment solutions that can help restore blood flow and reduce the risk of amputation.
-PAD patients are at risk of losing...
+Each year, more than 150,000 amputations are performed in the US to remove toes, legs or feet affected by advanced peripheral artery disease (PAD).
+Modern treatment options can restore blood flow to affected limbs and reduce the risk of amputation.
+PAD patients are at risk of losing a leg and...

 What is Vascular Disease?